Susan Chock Salgy

 Our relationship to the Tang clan

-Chock Chin’s 4th great-grandfather was married to a woman from the Tang clan (Miss Tang).
+Chock Chin’s 4th great-grandfather was married to a daughter of the Tang clan (Miss Tang).
 So in March 2021, when we began to research the female genealogical lines, our genealogist Louise Skyles began to search for a Tang jiapu that would contain the family records of our Miss Tang.

 All we knew about Miss Tang at that point was the brief information that was contained in the abridged edition of the Guan Tang Zhuo jiapu that Chock Chin had brought with him to Hawaii when he left China.
 Here’s the way that appears in our English translation.